Islam in Papua New Guinea: Present-day

 There are pockets of Muslims around Port Moresby, in Baimuru, Daru, Marshall Lagoon, the Musa Valley and in the islands of New Britain and New Ireland.
 It is in the Highlands that Islam has seen the most growth.

 Population

+According to the 2000 National Population Census of Papua New Guinea, there are an estimated 756 Muslims in PNG, increased from 440 Muslims according to 1990 census.

 In 2001, there were under 500 Muslims in PNG.
 In 2007, the U.S. Department of State estimated that there were about 2,000 Muslims in the country.
-In 2008, the Australian Broadcasting Corporation cited that were more than 4,000 Muslims in the country, with "reports of entire villages converting at the same time."
+In 2008, the Australian Broadcasting Corporation cited that there were more than 4,000 Muslims in the country, with "reports of entire villages converting at the same time."
 In 2012, Scott Flower estimated that there were over 5,000 Muslims, claiming a 500% increase since 2001.
 In 2021, The United States State Department estimated that there are about 10,000 Muslims in the country.

 Issues

-In the past, the Papuan government were opposed towards formally recognizing Islam and its institutions.
+In the past, the Papuan government was opposed to formally recognizing Islam and its institutions.
 To the present day, the government has threatened to ban Islam.
 Muslims have experienced discrimination and even violence from the Christian majority.